Frequently asked questions

 Will this program help my child with behaviour and emotional regulation?

 Yes.
-Children learn to name their feelings, calm their bodies, and make thoughtful choices.
+Children learn to name their feelings, calm their bodies, and make wise choices.
 Parents often notice improvements in empathy, confidence, and problem-solving as children start using the language of Sparky and Shady at home.

 Can my older or younger child join in too?